Ymir Mountain

 Ymir Mountain is renowned for its powder, but it’s also a perfectly hike-able summer excursion.
-Achieving the summit involves getting off trail to traverse the boulders and scree in the Ymir Bowl, but the reward is ridge-line hiking with spectacular views!
+Achieving the summit involves following a difficult trail to traverse the boulders and scree in the Ymir Bowl, but the reward is ridge-line hiking with spectacular views!

 Summary